About Us

 The Signal 51 Group

-What and who-the-heck are fire buffs?
+What are fire buffs?
 The term is not defined in Webster's Dictionary; however, to the estimated more than 50,000 Buffs in the U.S., most of whom are "free lance" and do not belong to an organized group or club Mr. Karl Detzer comes closest to explaining our avocation when he wrote in the Baltimore Sun as follows:

 We act as a citizens' public relations group for our Fire Department and combat unjust criticism or ridicule.
 Most of us have attended the Citizen's Fire Academy which has given us an entirely new perspective and a deeper respect for what firefighters do.
-A member of our group was Chairman of the 9-1-1 Board, and other are on boards and committees related to the Fire Service.
+A few of our members belong to the Shreveport Fire Corp.
+One of our members was Chairman of the 9-1-1 Board, and other are on boards and committees related to the Fire Service.
 Another member has been president of the IFBA, and two others have been vice-presidents.
-Every five years Signal 51 host a regional International Fire Buff Associates meeting in Shreveport to show off our Fire Department.
-The Fire Buffs who have attended from around the country have always been highly impressed by our firefighters' knowledge of fire fighting, their friendliness, and the appearance of our equipment.

-The group is always interested in obtaining Fire Dept. memorabilia and was instrumental in bringing the Shreveport Firefighters Museum into existence.
-We have taken photos and videos of most major fires over the years and try to keep track of the history of the S.F.D.
 We have a 1928 American LaFrance which is one of our museum pieces.
-In the 1980's we had a 1969 American LaFrance Pioneer I Pumper (ex-Engine 10) that we maintained and used in many parades, weddings, fire dept. funerals, and other events when requested by the Fire Chief.
-In 1997 we used a 1974 Pioneer II, in 2000 we used a 1983 American LaFrance. and at present we have access to a 1988 Quality Monarch pumper.
+In the 1980's we American LaFrancehad a 1969 American LaFrance Pioneer I Pumper (ex-Engine 10) that we maintained and used in many parades, weddings, fire dept. funerals, and other events when requested by the Fire Chief.
+In 1997 we used a 1974 Pioneer II, in 2000 we used a 1983 American LaFrance. and now one of our members has several pumpers we can use, one of which is a 1969 American LaFrance Pioneer I (X-Engine 17).
 One of our members is known nationwide for his expertise in restoring antique fire apparatus and at one time had the largest and best private collections in the country.

 Members of the Signal 51 Group have radio scanners and Fire Dept. Pagers and are paged out when there is a need for our canteen service.
 A few years ago after units were dispatched to a fire at Libby Glass Manufacturing Company on a very hot summer evening a chief officer was heard on the fire radio frequency barking out to fire dispatch, "Give me a second alarm and tell the Signal 51 Group to setup on the east and south sides of the fire building!"
 As most of us were listening to our scanners that evening we did not wait for the pagers to go off for us that time.